At a Glance

 Things to Consider

 – Banff can get very busy during peak season and so shuttles to the ski hills can be very full at times – ‘early bird catches the worm’ is how you need to act during high season.

-– The ski hills are all located out of town so you will have to travel to and from skiing (Mt Norquay is a 5 minute shuttle, Banff Sunshine a 20 minute shuttle and Lake Louise a 45 minute shuttle).
+– The ski hills are all located out of town so you will have to travel to ski (Mt Norquay is a 5 minute shuttle, Banff Sunshine a 20 minute shuttle and Lake Louise a 45 minute shuttle).